Dear Past Pupil,

 Email firstname.lastname@example.org with details of the reunion – even if you are just thinking about organising one.
 We will:

-- Let you know if anyone else is already planning your class reunion.
-You can then contact them, share ideas, and jointly organise.
+- Let you know if anyone else is already planning a class reunion so you can share ideas and jointly organise.

 - Provide contact details of your classmates we have on file.